icub-tech-iit/outside-collaborators/README.md

 In addition, pull-requests have to be reviewed by org members, thus ensuring that the process can run securely.

-The static information is stored in the specific file of the repository called `.outside-collaborators/override.yml`, whose an example is shown below:
+The static information is stored in a specific file of the automated repositories called `.outside-collaborators/override.yml`, whose an example is shown below:

 ```yaml